marcelrv/XiaomiRobotVacuumProtocol/Get_timer.md

 # Cleaning Timer

 This command sets the automatic start of the cleaning process.
-It uses a cron-like notation of the cleaning schedule
+It uses a cron-like notation of the cleaning schedule.
+Interestingly, once executed commands are not set to inactive, would these be active next year again?
+Likewise, seems any command can be scheduled

 ## Command
 | Key  | Value  | Comment  |